adrnmka/allianceauth-corp-tools-pinger/README.md

 # Installation

 1. This app requires Corp-Tools to leverage Notification Data, install this first.

+- Assumptions made:
+  - All characters that can provide notifications for the pings are loaded into the Character Audit module with at least notifications and roles modules enabled
+  - All corporations that need to be monitored for fuel have a structures token loaded in the Corporation Audit Module.
+  - All corporations that need to get fuel/lo/gas notifications have an assets token loaded in the Corporation Audit Module.

 1. `pip install allianceauth-corptools-pinger`
 1. Add `'pinger',` to your `INSTALLED_APPS` in your projects `local.py`
 1. Migrate, Collectstatic, Restart Auth.